reberp/aws-soa-code/Notes/README.md

 	* Read replicas are asynchronous on change to dB, Multi-AZ is synchronous
 	* Upgrade - snapshot existing and create new then upgrade and test
 	* Only ever one writable node
-	*
+	* Dynamo streams and Global table for HA
+	* point in time recovery to undo write/delete
+	* Redis shard = data partition

 * Route 53
 	* Alias - special record to map an apex to an ELB DNS (only one since you can't CNAME the apex)

-* AWS Redshift
-	* Data warehouse in PQL to analyze data you put into it

-* Accidental deleting
-  * AMI - can't be recovered, only remade

 * Volumes
 	* EBS